Deion Branch: New England Patriots (second stint)

 On October 11, 2010, Branch was traded back to the Patriots for a fourth-round selection in the 2011 NFL draft.
 The pick was to be the higher of the Patriots' 2011 fourth-round selections, their own pick or the Denver Broncos selection acquired in an earlier trade involving running back Laurence Maroney; the Broncos selection was higher.
 The move reunited Branch with former quarterback Tom Brady and came less than a week after the Patriots traded All-Pro receiver Randy Moss to the Minnesota Vikings for a third-round draft selection in the 2011 NFL draft.

 In his first game back with the Patriots, Branch had 9 receptions for 98 yards and a touchdown in an overtime win over the Baltimore Ravens.
 On Thanksgiving, Week 12, against the Detroit Lions, Branch had a career long 79-yard touchdown catch from Brady in the third quarter, and added a 22-yard touchdown reception in the fourth quarter in a Patriots win.
 Two weeks later, against the Chicago Bears, Branch caught a 59-yard touchdown pass from Brady at the end of the first half of a Patriots victory.

 In 11 games, of which he started nine, with the Patriots in 2010, Branch had 48 receptions for 706 yards and five touchdowns.

 In 2011, Branch had five touchdown receptions and 702 receiving yards.
 The Patriots reached Super Bowl XLVI where they would face the New York Giants.
 Branch had 3 catches for 45 yards, but the Patriots lost 21–17.
 He became a free agent after the season and re-signed on March 22.
 Branch was released during final cuts ahead of the season, but he re-signed on September 18.
 On November 17, 2012, he was waived to make room for practice squad receiver Greg Salas, but he again re-signed on December 11 due to injuries to Julian Edelman and Donté Stallworth.

 Indianapolis Colts

-On January 8, 2014, Branch signed with the Indianapolis Colts for the duration of the playoffs.
+On January 8, 2014, Branch signed with the Indianapolis Colts for the duration of the playoffs, four days following Indianapolis’ 45–44 comeback victory over the Kansas City Chiefs in the Wild Card Round.
+However, he would be inactive for the Divisional Round loss to his former team, the New England Patriots.